adambiltcliffe/codex/readme.md

 Units
 Base
 Combat
-Upkeep triggers (with no choices required)
+Upkeep triggers (with up to one target)
-Arrival triggers (with no choices required)
+Arrival triggers (with up to one target)
 Choice of order when adding triggers to queue "Healing" keyword
 Passive effects on units that modify their own stats